-Most people don’t realise that there are more fees than meets the eye.
+Most people don’t realise that there are more fees for travel cards than meets the eye.
 In this article, we present 9 common fees and charges of 12 travel card issuers.
-Hopefully with the following information you can make an informed decision about travel cards.
+With the following information we hope you can make an informed decision about travel cards.

 The cheapest and most expensive travel cards